ChRatchapol/BetterCommentsSetting/README.md

 # BetterCommentsSetting
 ---
-‼️ remove first and last curly brackets before use. ‼️
+‼️ remove the first and last curly brackets before use. ‼️

 ℹ️ for more information, look at `aaron-bond.better-comments` extension on vs-code.